imgix/ember-cli-imgix/README.md

 #### Low Quality Image Placeholder Technique (LQIP)

-If you'd like to use LQIP images, like before, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
-In order to use ember-cli-imgix with lazysizes, you can simply tell it to generate lazysizes-compatible attributes instead of the standard `src`, `srcset` by changing some configuration settings, and providing a fallback image to `placeholderSrc`.
+If you'd like to use LQIP images we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
+In order to use ember-cli-imgix with lazysizes, you can simply tell it to generate lazysizes-compatible attributes instead of the standard `src`, `srcset` by changing some configuration settings, and providing a fallback image to `placeholderPath`.

 ```jsx
 // config/environment.js